SidmoGoesBrrr/weschedule/README.md

 - **Calendar Sync** – Connect Google, Outlook, or iCal to auto-import your availability.
 - **Better Availability Input** – Drag-and-drop slots, mark times as ✅ Preferred, ⚪ Okay, ❌ Not Possible.
 - **Smart Suggestions** – WeSchedule recommends the best meeting times based on group overlap.
-- **Corq Integration** – Pull in your existing groups or communities to schedule instantly.
+- **Corq Integration** – Show events/things to do on SBU campus if looking for an activity
 - **Messaging** – Built-in chat/comments for each scheduling event.
 - **Beautiful UI** – Clean, responsive design inspired by [Neobrutalism UI](https://www.neobrutalism.dev/docs/installation).
 - **Easy Invites** – Share via link, Corq group, or email with polished invite pages.